-To protect the Rights of Way, Stiles and Way-markers enabling the communities and visitors to appreciate the rural area and, at the same time, contributing to health and fitness.
+To protect Public Rights of Way and maintain Stiles and Way-markers which enable communities and visitors to appreciate the rural area.

-Amenities & Employment
+2.1.3 Amenities & Employment

 - Enhance the Village Hall usage and events. - Install Wi-Fi in the community buildings and provide high-speed broadband. - Modify the Parish Centre to enlarge the rooms. - There is a lack of cemetery space for future years. - Additional parking is needed for the Village Hall. - Lack of employment opportunities and small business site provision.